 Political and economic tensions, which often jeopardize trade, are rising among the world’s major powers, and countries like China are more frequently using food-related trade actions to deal with deteriorating political relations.
-Previous literature largely focuses on how brief, short-lived political tensions affect bilateral trade; however, little is known about firm-level trade responses to long-term political tensions.
-This paper investigates how firms respond to long-term political tensions by examining the Norway-China political tensions that lasted for six years.
-In particular, we use an event study approach to examine China's seafood importers' response to China's 2010 sanction on Norwegian fresh salmon after Norway awarded Liu Xiaobo, a Chinese political dissident, a Nobel Peace Prize.
+Previous literature largely focuses on how brief, short-lived political tensions affect bilateral trade; however, little is known about firm-level trade responses to long-termpolitical tensions.
+This paper investigates how importers respond to long-term political tensions by examining the six-year Norway-China political tensions that ended in 2016.
+In particular, we use an event study approach to examine China’s seafood importers’ responses to China’s 2010 sanction on Norwegian fresh salmon imports after Norway awarded Liu Xiaobo, a Chinese political dissident, a Nobel Peace Prize.
 Our results reveal firm-level responses at both the extensive and intensive margins.
-At the intensive margin, firms that imported Norwegian fresh salmon before the sanction saw a dramatic and persistent decline in their fresh salmon import value and an 80% decrease in import share of Norwegian fresh salmon products from Norway ranging from 89% to 96%.
-At the extensive margin, we not only find a trade diversion effects of firms importing from other countries and less firms importing fresh salmon from Norway, but also a permanent "political hedging" effect with a decline in the maximum import share from any particular country, even if not Norway.
+At the intensive margin, firms that imported Norwegian fresh salmon before the sanction saw a 20% persistent decline in their fresh salmon import value and an 80% decrease in import share of Norwegian fresh salmon products over our study period.
+At the extensive margin, we not only find a trade diversion effect on firms importing from other countries and less firms importing fresh salmon from Norway, but also a permanent "political hedging" effect with a 20% decline in the maximum import share from any particular country, even if not Norway.
 We also provide evidence of persistent sanction effects even after China-Norway relations unfroze.
 Our findings emphasize the need to consider the long-term sanction consequences in foreign policy using food-related trade sanctions.

 Original Release Date: November 25, 2020

 Department of Economics, Iowa State University